Download our leaflet

 Common stoma problems (766 KB)

-There are all sorts of issues that can arise when you have a stoma.
+There are all sorts of issues and complications that can arise when you have a stoma.

 We go through some of the more common problems that may occur and suggest some helpful tips for things that you can do to combat or even prevent them.